 🔁Substitutions*

-- replace fish sauce with soy sauce for a different flavor profile.
+- Replace fish sauce with soy sauce for a different flavor profile.

 - Looking to spice things up, add extra Korean red chili paste and top with your favorite hot sauces.